HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/cases/regional_lab_headwater_100km2_transient_backend_compare_recipe.rst

 What It Shows
 -------------

-- How two method-comparison recipes can coexist in one laboratory while pointing to different child configs and modelling questions.
+- How two comparison recipes can coexist in one laboratory while pointing to different child configs and modelling questions.
 - How the transient backend-comparison recipe stays separate from the simpler backend-comparison recipe instead of overloading one flat page.
 - How recipe overlays can document a more specific transient workflow without cloning the site catalog or cluster rules.